Paulbliudzius/Cryptography/README.md

 ##Website
 You can use it directly from: www.bliudzius.com/cryptography

-I have no intention of working on this any more, so please feel free to add to it as you wish.
-The code used is directed towards indiviudal assignment for my class to learn how the algorithms worked and to help solve them.
+I have no intention of working on this anymore, so please feel free to add to it as you wish.
+The code used is directed towards indiviudal assignments in my class.
+This was used to learn how the algorithms worked and to help solve them.